oktadev/okta-blog/_source/_posts/2020-02-05-node-microservices-zero-to-hero.md

 If you don't have an Okta account, you will [need to sign up first](https://developer.okta.com/signup).
 Then log in and navigate to the **Applications** area of the site.
 Click on **Add Application** and follow the wizard.
 The wizard will prompt you to select an application type.
 For this project, choose **Web**.

 Next, the wizard will bring you to the **Create New Application - Settings** page.
 Give your application a name you will remember.
-For this example, you can use “Restaurant Application”.
+For this example, you can use "Restaurant Application".
 Ensure your base domain for **Login redirect URIs** is the same as your Node application.
 In your example, you are set to listen to `localhost:3000`, but if your environment dictates you use a different port, you'll need to use that.
 You can leave the rest of the settings set to their defaults.
 Click **Done** and proceed to the application screen.

 {% img blog/node-microservices/okta-app-settings.jpg alt:"Okta App Settings" width:"800" %}{: .center-image }

 To connect your application to Okta, you will need a few pieces of information.
 First, make sure you grab the **Client ID** and **Client secret** from the **General** tab of your application's page.
-The secret will be obfuscated but there is an “eye” icon that will allow you to see it and a clipboard icon that will allow you to copy it to your clipboard.
+The secret will be obfuscated but there is an "eye" icon that will allow you to see it and a clipboard icon that will allow you to copy it to your clipboard.

 {% img blog/node-microservices/okta-client-creds alt:"Okta Client Credentials" width:"800" %}{: .center-image }